-7. Planned interventions
+6. Planned intervention

-Nature of revisions to the DG: In January 2016, the Department of Health published draft revisions to the UK's lower risk drinking guidelines.
+In January 2016, the Department of Health published draft revisions to the UK's lower risk drinking guidelines.
 These recommended that men and women are 'safest not to drink regularly more than 14 units per week, to keep health risks from alcohol to a low level'.
 It was also recommended that 'if you drink as much as 14 units per week, it is best to spread this evenly over 3 days or more'.
 The previous guidance stated that men should not regularly consume more than 3-4 units on a single day and women should not regularly consume more than 2-3 units on a single day.